google/briolette/docs/design/explainers/technical_overview.md

 - _State server_
   - provides updates to the system epoch, configuration, and revocations
 - _Clerk server_
-  - certifies wallet addresses, as "tickets", enabling them to receive funds
+  - certifies wallet addresses, as "tickets", enabling them to receive tokens
 - _Validator server_
   - allows wallets to check, and update, a token's global consistency info
 - _Swap server_